Reading Comprehension Select Many Practice Test 4

 It can be concluded that psychological tests

-- are used by companies to determine whether a prospective employee has the required qualities or not
+- A. Are used by companies to determine whether a prospective employee has the required qualities or not

-- are being taken by students attending first year
+- B. Are being taken by students attending first year

-- solve no purpose if they are taken at the time of placements
+- C. Solve no purpose if they are taken at the time of placements

-- should be conducted much before the placements
+- D. Should be conducted much before the placements

-- are a sheer wastage of crucial time
+- E. Are a sheer wastage of crucial time

 The advantage of conducting psychological tests for students still attending college is that

-- students will be able to identify their strengths
+- A. Students will be able to identify their strengths

-- companies will have well trained candidates to pick and choose from
+- B. Companies will have well trained candidates to pick and choose from

-- students will be able recognize the job profile that will suit them the best
+- C. Students will be able recognize the job profile that will suit them the best

-- students will have ample time to prepare for the tests
+- D. Students will have ample time to prepare for the tests

-- companies will have time to rethink their choice
+- E. Companies will have time to rethink their choice

-A During the course of the passage, the author has stressed on the fact that conducting psychological tests while students are still attending college will help them to identify their strengths and choose their areas of specialization as well as jobs accordingly.
+The correct answers are A and C. During the course of the passage, the author has stressed on the fact that conducting psychological tests while students are still attending college will help them to identify their strengths and choose their areas of specialization as well as jobs accordingly.
 Therefore, A and C are both correct.
 The conclusions mentioned at B, D and E cannot be derived from the contents of the passage as nowhere in the passage have these been mentioned or implied.
 Hence, B, D and E are all incorrect and A and C are the correct answers.

 The content of the passage implies that B-schools

-- currently do not conduct psychological test for the students at entry level
+- A. Currently do not conduct psychological test for the students at entry level

-- need to give students an early opportunity to recognize their skill sets and take decisions regarding their careers accordingly
+- B. Need to give students an early opportunity to recognize their skill sets and take decisions regarding their careers accordingly

-- conduct psychological tests for candidates at the entry level
+- D. Conduct psychological tests for candidates at the entry level

-- train prospective candidates while they are still attending college
+- E. Train prospective candidates while they are still attending college

-A It has been brought out that there is a need to conduct psychological tests at the entry level and hence, A is correct and D is incorrect.
+The correct answers are A and B. It has been brought out that there is a need to conduct psychological tests at the entry level and hence, A is correct and D is incorrect.
 B is a result that will arise from conducting psychological tests at entry level and hence, B is also correct.
 C and E are clearly incorrect as they have not been implied by the author anywhere in the passage.
 In view of the above, A and B are the correct answers.

 The author suggests that the companies should

-- only look for those candidates who meet their criteria
+- A. Only look for those candidates who meet their criteria

-- ignore their own requirements and choose candidates based on their characteristics
+- B. Ignore their own requirements and choose candidates based on their characteristics

-- select candidates whose basic characteristics meet the requirements of the company
+- C. Select candidates whose basic characteristics meet the requirements of the company

-- make a choice after exchanging vital information with the prospective candidates
+- D. Make a choice after exchanging vital information with the prospective candidates

-- conduct psychological tests at the time of selection
+- E. Conduct psychological tests at the time of selection

-A The passage begins on the note that the companies should ideally look for a match between the deeper characteristics of the candidate and the desired set of the company.
+The correct answers are C and D. The passage begins on the note that the companies should ideally look for a match between the deeper characteristics of the candidate and the desired set of the company.
 This implies that C is correct and A and B are both incorrect.
 Towards the end of the passage, the author brings out that exchange of information related to the company and information pertaining to the candidate???s characteristics will be beneficial for both parties.
 Therefore, D is correct.
 In the beginning of the passage, it has been brought out that there is a need for the psychological tests to be conducted earlier than the selection stage.
 Therefore, E is incorrect.
 Hence, C and D are the correct answers.

 Which of the following inferences based on the passage is not justified?

-- The rise in unemployment amongst youth in America is because of the economic recession
+- A. The rise in unemployment amongst youth in America is because of the economic recession

-- Unemployment is independent of the kind of areas the youth are living in
+- E. Unemployment is independent of the kind of areas the youth are living in

 The passage provides information on each of the following EXCEPT

-- The relation between education programs and unemployment
+- B. The relation between education programs and unemployment

-- Ways and means for surviving during recession
+- D. Ways and means for surviving during recession

-- It reinforces a claim made by the author earlier in the passage
+- A. It reinforces a claim made by the author earlier in the passage

-- It contradicts the main idea of the passage
+- B. It contradicts the main idea of the passage

-- It is a conclusion based on the contents of the passage
+- C. It is a conclusion based on the contents of the passage

-- It reinforces the statement, ???Some of them are lucky???
+- D. It reinforces the statement, ???Some of them are lucky???

-- It contradicts the statement, ???Some of them are lucky???
+- E. It contradicts the statement, ???Some of them are lucky???

 It can be inferred from the passage that teenagers

-- look for jobs with the aim of earning some pocket money
+- A. Look for jobs with the aim of earning some pocket money

-- are not burdened with the responsibility of supporting themselves and their families
+- B. Are not burdened with the responsibility of supporting themselves and their families

-- do not fall into the bracket of unemployed youth as outlined by the author in the beginning of the passage
+- C. Do not fall into the bracket of unemployed youth as outlined by the author in the beginning of the passage

-- do not need to look for jobs
+- D. Do not need to look for jobs

-- are not content with low paying jobs
+- E. Are not content with low paying jobs